pranjalkalal/CEH-Exam-Preparation/Chapter6:System-Hacking.md

 - Mimikatz: Used for Pass the Hash and extracting plaintext passwords from memory.
 - Impacket: A collection of Python classes for working with network protocols, used for Pass the Hash and NTLM authentication.
 - Metasploit: A penetration testing framework that includes modules for various attacks, including Pass the Hash and LLMNR poisoning.
+- fgdump, PWDump

 ## Password Cracking Tools:
 - Hydra: A password-cracking tool used for brute-force attacks against various network services, such as SSH, FTP, HTTP, etc.
 - Hashcat: A powerful password-cracking tool that supports multiple hash algorithms and attack modes, including brute-force, dictionary, and mask attacks.
 - John the Ripper: Another popular password-cracking tool that supports various hash formats and attack modes, including dictionary and brute-force attacks.
 - Lophtrack
+-
 ## Rainbow Tables:
 - Rainbow tables are precomputed tables used for reversing cryptographic hash functions, typically for password cracking.
 - They contain sets of plaintext passwords and their corresponding hash values.
 - Rainbow tables allow attackers to quickly look up a hash and find the corresponding plaintext password, significantly speeding up the password-cracking process compared to brute-force attacks.

+## Shadow file
+The `/etc/shadow` file is a critical component of Unix-based operating systems, including Linux.
+It stores encrypted password information for user accounts on the system.
+Each line in the /etc/shadow file represents a user account and contains several fields separated by colons (:).

+## Password Attacks Cracking Enhancement Techniques
+1. The "Prince" approach in password cracking involves using Markov chains to generate password guesses more efficiently.
+The Prince approach aims to improve this process by analyzing patterns in existing passwords and generating likely candidates based on those patterns.
+2. The combinator is a technique where we combine more than a dictionary together.
+It is recommended to remove the duplicates after combining.
+3. Toggle case is used to try different case characters.

+# Buffer Overflow
+If we have a program which has a buffer overflow issue, it means it doesn't handle the extra data correctly which then can cause it to crash OR we can use the vulnerability as: if we know the data sent overflows in a register for example ESB and I know when it flows (how many bytes) then I can control what is sent which can be a reverse shell code (by msfvenom tool for example).

+Countermeasures:
+- ASLR Address Space Layout Randomization.
+- Data Execution Prevention (DEP): DEP marks certain areas of memory as non-executable, preventing the execution of code stored in those regions.
+- Control Flow Integrity (CFI): CFI ensures that the control flow of a program follows a predetermined set of rules, preventing attackers from hijacking program execution through buffer overflow exploits.

+# Privilege Escalation